 Opinion Essays

-Advantages and disadvantages of child labor
+Advantages and disadvantages of child labour

 In many countries, children are engaged in some kind of paid work.
 Some people regard this as completely wrong, while others consider it valuable work experience, important for learning and taking responsibility.
 What are your opinions on this?